autocore-ai/AutowareAuto/docs/howto/unit-testing.md

 # Goals {#how-to-write-tests-and-measure-coverage-goals}

-In this article we will motivate why testing of code is important and what kind of testing we carry out in Autoware.Auto.
+This article motivates developers to test code, explains the importance of testing, and details the testing performed in Autoware.Auto.

-Furthermore, we will introduce how to write unit tests, how to run them, and how to track code test coverage.
+Furthermore, this article details how to write unit tests, how to run unit tests, and how to track code test coverage.